Books FTW! Summer Reading Challenges to Hook Kids on Books

 - Get bit by the travel bug with these books about planes, trains, and automobiles.

-- Take a trip to Chile, Mexico, Cuba, and more with these books about Latinos.
+- Take a trip to Chile, Mexico, Cuba, and more with these books with Latinx characters.

 - Don't forget Afghanistan, Nepal, Ireland, and so many other cultures worldwide.